 When using a Bluetooth® audio device, pushing down on the audio control switch will pause the audio.
 To resume, press down on the audio control switch again.

 TUNER

-When the audio source is set to Tuner, press left or right to navigate through preset stations.
+When the audio source is set to Tuner, press left or right on the display or the audio control switch to navigate through preset stations.
 Press and hold to seek.

 PERSONAL AUDIO